amusecode/amuse/doc/install/howto-install-prerequisites.rst

 	1.0.0

 If this fails with an error or a version before 1.0 you need to install mpi4py.
-You can download mpi4py from http://code.google.com/p/mpi4py/.
+You can find mpi4py at https://mpi4py.readthedocs.io/.

 Nose
 ----